mdaneri/pode-plus/docs/Tutorials/Routes/Parameters/Headers.md

 }
 ```

-In this example, `Get-PodeHeader` is used to deserialize the `X-SerializedHeader` header, interpreting it according to the provided deserialization options.
-The `-Explode` switch ensures that any arrays within the header value are properly expanded during deserialization.
+In this example, `Get-PodeHeader` deserializes the `X-SerializedHeader` header using the `'Simple'` style.
+The `-Explode` flag ensures array-like values are expanded as needed.

-For further information regarding serialization, please refer to the [RFC6570](https://tools.ietf.org/html/rfc6570).
+---

+For more about serialization styles, see [RFC6570](https://tools.ietf.org/html/rfc6570).

-For further information on general usage and retrieving headers, please refer to the [Headers Documentation](Headers.md).
+For more general details, refer to the [Headers Documentation](Headers.md).